 And if those second-year student-athletes aren’t good enough to get drafted or play pro ball overseas or in the NBADL, they stick around the college ranks joining a watered-down junior and senior group of players.

-Heavyweight programs like Kentucky, North Carolina, and Kansas get the most exposure, which is an easy sell to a high school kid looking to juice his draft stock in one year of NCAA ball.
+Heavyweight programs like Kentucky, North Carolina, and Kansas get the most exposure, which is an easy sell to a high school kid looking to juice his draft stock and score some NIL cash in one year of NCAA ball.
 That’s why you usually see the five-star studs keep landing in the same spots.
 These are hands down the most talented teams.

 Kentucky proved that talent can trump experience with their dominant run to the national title in 2012, fueled by a stellar crop of freshmen, headlined by Anthony Davis.
 But, on the flip side of that argument, the Butler Bulldogs – out of the Horizon League - made runs to the national title game in 2010 and 2011 with a roster loaded with experience (three seniors, five juniors/five seniors, three juniors).